Cobrand/mpv-rs/README.md

 The crate is a safe libmpv API binding in Rust.
 For more info about mpv, see [here](https://github.com/mpv-player/mpv).

+Online documentation for version 0.2.1 (19 July 2016) of this crate is available [at this location](http://cobrand.github.io/mpv-rs/mpv/)

+If the documentation is outdated and/or the crate is outdated (major changes to master), please submit an issue.

 # Installing

     [dependencies]